 - passport of travel documentation for non-Australian born students

 - evidence of the student’s name and date of birth.

 Receiving students process

-Where students are transferring between Victorian government schools student information can be transferred using CASES21 (mandatory from July 2017).
+Where students are transferring between Victorian government schools student information must be transferred using CASES21.
 In this instance the receiving school receives notification through CASES21 that data has been transmitted from the transferring school.
 The Victorian Student Register is automatically updated when the student data is imported by the receiving school.

 When students transfer or transition between government schools, student names must not be changed unless new legal documentation with an amended name is provided.